Theft by Bringing Stolen Property Into the State

 A person will be guilty of misdemeanor theft by bringing stolen property into Georgia in most circumstances.

-However, if the property was worth more than $24,999.99, then it will be a felony punished by a prison term between two and twenty years.
+If the property was valued at $25,000 or more, it will be treated as a felony, punishable by a prison term between two and twenty years.

 If the defendant has two prior violations, then a third conviction will result in the defendant being convicted of a felony.
 The penalty will be a prison term between one and five years.